Henry Newbolt: Family

 Newbolt resided at 14 Victoria Road in Kensington from 1889 to 1898.
+He was the grandfather of actress Jill Furse.

 Publications

 His first book was a novel, Taken from the Enemy (1892), and in 1895 he published a tragedy, Mordred;

 but it was the publication of his ballads, Admirals All (1897), that created his literary reputation.
 By far the best-known of these is "Vitaï Lampada".
 They were followed by other volumes of stirring verse, including The Island Race (1898), The Sailing of the Long-ships (1902), Songs of the Sea (1904) and Songs of the Fleet (1910).

+The Twymans: A Tale of Youth (1911) is a short work of fiction wherein Newbolt fleshes out the features of his own extraordinary education at Clifton.
+One of the themes of the novel, as of Newbolt's preparation for college and for life, is indicated in this remark that a teacher makes to a "practical" parent inquiring about the school: "For information, you purchase a text-book; for education, you live in a society."

 In 1914, Newbolt published Aladore, a fantasy novel about a bored but dutiful knight who abruptly abandons his estate and wealth to discover his heart's desire and woo a half-fae enchantress.
 It is a tale filled with allegories about the nature of youth, service, individuality and tradition.
 It was reissued in a new edition by Newcastle Publishing Company in 1975.